nohadrweesh/ckad-notes/09-Security/01-authenticatio-authorization-admission-control.md

   - ABAC (Attribute based access control)
   - Node Authorization
   - Webhook Mode
-- TLS Certificates: All communication between kube-apiserver and other components like(etcd, scheduler, COntroller or node kublet and kube proxy) are encrypted
+- TLS Certificates: All communication between kube-apiserver and other components like(etcd, scheduler, Controller or node kublet and kube proxy) are encrypted
 - Network Policy: By default all pods can access each other but this can be resticted by NetPol